-Latvia needs to re-design the tax system to confront future challenges.
-The transformation of the world economy in recent decades through financial deregulation, the growth of multinational companies using global supply chains and increasing digitization have been very positive developments for Latvian economy, but they also pose challenges to the tax system, including by driving global tax avoidance activities.
-Likewise, with the opening of borders people become very mobile which impacts employment, human capital and social protection systems.
+Latvia needs to re-design a tax system that will position the country well for future challenges.
+Latvia was among the fastest growing OECD economies in the last decade.
+As the economy continues to expand, the Government intends to direct more resources to health, education, the social safety net and national defense, but also to invest to support the modern economy.
+The world economy has been dramatically transformed in recent decades.
+Financial deregulation, the growth of multinational companies using global supply chains and increasing digitization have been very positive developments for Latvian economy, but they also pose challenges to the tax system, including by driving global tax avoidance activities.
+Likewise, with the opening of borders people become very mobile which impacts on employment, human capital and social protection systems.
 The tax system needs to adapt to these challenges.
-Concerns about the regressive nature of the tax system and about tax compliance further underline the need for a review of the design of the tax system and the priorities for strengthening tax administration.
+At the same time, the tax system has moved away from the initial flat tax regime put in place in 1997 (see Annex 1).
+There are concerns on the regressive nature of the tax system and on tax compliance.
+Hence, the need for a review of the design of the tax system and the priorities for strengthening tax administration.